Last Updated on November 22, 2020 by Oddmund Groette

 I have been a shareholder in Accenture (ACN) for a long time and this has turned out to be one of my best investments.
 It’s a pretty uncomplicated business model, at least up until now, where the main assets are the employees and the culture.
 We can roughly say the business model is to hire people, rent office space, invoice the client and pocket the difference.
 It’s a model that hardly needs any working capital whatsoever and is highly scalable.
 Scale is important to attract big and lasting clients.

 Bouvet ASA is a Norwegian “mini-Accenture” and has a much longer runway than Accenture – if Bouvet manages to execute their business model properly.
 So far Bouvet has been a success story, and I believe shareholders will continue to profit handsomely over the next decade.

-Any investment into the consulting business is dependent on two main factors: It’s people and scalability.
+Any investment in the consulting business is dependent on two main factors: Its people and scalability.
 As such, I believe Bouvet ASA offers an interesting investing opportunity.
 I have a very modest position, just to dip my toe in the water, which has thus far been a very good investment.
 I prefer to buy a small position as I research a company.